Axiom

-An axiom, postulate, or assumption is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.
+An axiom, postulate, or assumption, is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.
 The word comes from the Ancient Greek word ἀξίωμα, meaning 'that which is thought worthy or fit' or 'that which commends itself as evident'.

 The precise definition varies across fields of study.
-In classic philosophy, an axiom is a statement that is so evident or well-established, that it is accepted without controversy or question.
+In classical philosophy, an axiom is a statement that is so evident or well-established, that it is accepted without controversy or question.
 In modern logic, an axiom is a premise or starting point for reasoning.

 In mathematics, an axiom may be a "logical axiom" or a "non-logical axiom".
 Logical axioms are taken to be true within the system of logic they define and are often shown in symbolic form (e.g., (A and B) implies A), while non-logical axioms are substantive assertions about the elements of the domain of a specific mathematical theory, for example a + 0 = a in integer arithmetic.

 Non-logical axioms may also be called "postulates", "assumptions" or "proper axioms".
 In most cases, a non-logical axiom is simply a formal logical expression used in deduction to build a mathematical theory, and might or might not be self-evident in nature (e.g., the parallel postulate in Euclidean geometry).
 To axiomatize a system of knowledge is to show that its claims can be derived from a small, well-understood set of sentences (the axioms), and there are typically many ways to axiomatize a given mathematical domain.

 Any axiom is a statement that serves as a starting point from which other statements are logically derived.
 Whether it is meaningful (and, if so, what it means) for an axiom to be "true" is a subject of debate in the philosophy of mathematics.